“Happy endings are of little comfort,” Logan told me, very sure, “to characters who die afore the tale is done.”

 This has been in my TBR pile for a very long time.
 I kept putting it off because I thought it was going to be a long and heavy WWII angst-ridden emotional journey with lots of tragedy that would require a big commitment in time and emotion, as most of her other books do.
 It did have some of that, but mostly it was a normal-sized mystery and adventure that was very reminiscent of Mary Stewart, if she had written her books today, instead of 60 or 70 years ago.
 The heroine of this one, Kate, had the narrative voice of a Mary Stewart heroine and I also enjoyed the travelogue-like descriptions of Lisbon, Enola, and Washington DC.
 In Susanna Kearsley’s books, you can follow along with our heroine on Google Earth and really almost be there, on the scene.

 I won’t go into the plot, but like most of Susanna’s novels, it involves a dual timeline.
 In order to investigate the mystery, and later to ensure justice is served, Kate, our investigative journalist, tracks down and interviews the now elderly men and women who can shed light on a murder that happened during WWII in Lisbon, Portugal.
 Their reminiscences are all part of the puzzle but also provide an entertaining story involving love, intrigue, and a portrait of a hero: Andrew Deacon.
-But someone who wants to silence her and those who would help her solve the puzzle is following her.
+But someone who wants to silence her and those who would help her solve the puzzle are following her.
 Someone powerful with high connections with Whitehall.
 No one is to be trusted, including an attractive man she meets on her quest.
 And once the murderer is revealed, how will she exact justice and end the danger to herself and others?

 By the end, you marvel at all of the threads that have come together to provide the satisfying conclusion.
 There is poignancy and sadness in the part of the story that belongs to Kate’s grandmother, but no regret.
 Being a romantic at heart, I wished for more closure on the page for Kate’s happy ending, but I know in my heart she will have one very soon after I put the book down.